 - Ultimately, we can say that the optimal volume for hypertrophy has a strong interaction with the frequency, intensity, utilization and even the selection of exercises.

-High volume with a high intensity is way more exhausting than the same volume with low intensity.
+High volume with high intensity is apparently more exhausting than the same volume with low intensity.

-The locomotory system, as well as the neural system, are both strained more with high-intensity training.
+The locomotory system, as well as the neural system (CNS), are both strained more through high-intensity training.

-Our body likewise needs more time to recover from it.
+Our body likewise needs more time to recover.

 It is pretty obvious that you cannot compare the volume of squats with the volume of leg extensions.

-Again, both exercises put a totally different level of stress on our muscles which is why the selection of exercises interact with the optimal volume for hypertrophy.
+Again, both exercises put a totally different level of stress on our muscles which is why the selection of exercises contemplates with the optimal volume for hypertrophy.

-A high utilization means, that you are working close to muscle failure.
-You can imagine that a set in which you finish 8 reps before muscle failure and another finished 2 reps before failure, does not exert the same level of exhaustion.
+A high workload means, that your workouts come close to muscle failure.
+You can imagine that when finishing a set 8 reps before muscle failure, compared to finishing a set 2 reps before failure, does not exert the same level of exhaustion.

 Take home message

-- The optimal volume for hypertrophy is the most important variable, BUT not the only one that needs to be considered to build muscle and strength.
+- The optimal volume for hypertrophy is the most important variable, BUT not the only variable that needs to be considered to build muscle and strength.

-- higher Volume equals Muscle mass, BUT only until a certain point
+- Higher Volume equals bigger muscle size, BUT only until a certain point

-- Volume means practice: the more often we do a certain exercise, the higher will be our “skill” (execution, neural system, mind etc).
+- Volume correlates with practice: the more often we do a certain exercise, the higher will be our “skill” (execution, neural system, mind, etc).

-- The optimal volume for hypertrophy has a strong interaction with frequency, intensity, utilization, and selection of exercises.
+- The optimal volume for hypertrophy has a strong interaction with frequency, intensity, workload, and selection of exercises.

-- Volume is strongly dependent on the exercise and cannot be compared to different exercises.
+- Volume is strongly dependent on the exercise and cannot be compared with different exercises.

 Volume recommendations (repetitions)

-Generally, a beginner can already achieve decent progress with a low volume of around 15-25 reps for each muscle.
+Generally, a beginner can already achieve decent progress with a quite low intensity of around 15-25 reps for each muscle.

-To achieve this, a medium frequency with approximately 3x workouts per week are sufficient.
+To achieve this, a medium frequency with approximately 3x workouts per week is absolutely sufficient.

 1. The optimal volume for hypertrophy is dependent on your training level.